blark/a500plus-chipram-expansion/README.md

 ## Thanks

-The parts library I've included in this repo is "borrowed" from [Kai Robinson](https://github.com/kr239) check out his great projects!
+The parts library I've included (and expanded upon) in this repo is "borrowed" from [Kai Robinson](https://github.com/kr239) check out his great projects!